mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/01/oci-artifact-registry.md

 aliases:
     - /oci-artifact-registry/
 ---
+_Updated on August 2nd, 2022 with the official support of OCI format for Helm since 3.8.0, not experimental anymore._

 [Google Artifact Registry](https://cloud.google.com/blog/products/devops-sre/artifact-registry-is-ga) is great to securely store and manage container images but we could do more with [its supported formats](https://cloud.google.com/artifact-registry/docs/supported-formats).
 One of the use case could be to store your own Helm charts that you could reuse and share privately in your company, accross different projects, etc.

 Let's see in actions how we could [store our own Helm chart in Google Artifact Registry](https://cloud.google.com/artifact-registry/docs/helm)!
 ```
+# Info of your existing Artifact Registry
 region=us-east4
 project=FIXME

-repository=helm
+# Create a repository dedicated to your helm charts in Artifact Registry
+repository=charts

+# If you don't have your own Helm chart yet, you could create it like this:
 chart=hello-world

-# If you don't have your own Helm chart yet, you could create it like this:
 helm create $chart
 cd $chart
-export HELM_EXPERIMENTAL_OCI=1

-# Save it in the local registry cache:
+# Package the Helm chart (which will create the file $chart-0.1.0.tgz file):
-helm chart save . $region-docker.pkg.dev/$project/$repository/$chart:v1
+helm package .
-helm chart list

-# Login to Google Artifact Registry with your user account:
-gcloud auth print-access-token | helm registry login -u oauth2accesstoken --password-stdin https://$region-docker.pkg.dev
-# Alternatively if you are using a service account, you could use the access token file like this:
-cat key.json | helm registry login -u _json_key -password-stdin $region-docker.pkg.dev
-# If using a base64 encoded key, use _json_key_base64 instead of _json_key.
+# For authentication, we'll use Artifact Registry credentials configured for Docker
+# Other options are documented here: https://cloud.google.com/artifact-registry/docs/helm/authentication

-# Push the chart there:
+# Push the chart in Artifact Registry:
-helm chart push $region-docker.pkg.dev/$project/$repository/$chart:v1
+helm push $(ls $chart-*) oci://$region-docker.pkg.dev/$project/$repository

 # Verify the chart is there:
 gcloud artifacts docker images list $region-docker.pkg.dev/$project/$repository/$chart
-gcloud artifacts docker images describe $region-docker.pkg.dev/$project/$repository/$chart:v1
+gcloud artifacts files list --project $project --location $region --repository $repository

 # Pull the chart back:
-helm chart remove $region-docker.pkg.dev/$project/$repository/$chart:v1
-helm chart pull $region-docker.pkg.dev/$project/$repository/$chart:v1
+mkdir tmp
-helm chart export mycontainerregistry.azurecr.io/helm/hello-world:v1 \
+helm pull oci://$region-docker.pkg.dev/$project/$repository/$chart \
-  --destination ./install
+    -d tmp
+# You could add the --untar parameter too
+ls tmp

-# From there you could deploy this chart via `helm upgrade|install`...
+# Not part of this article, but from here you could also deploy this chart in your Kubernetes clusters via `helm upgrade|install`...
 ```

 Wonderful!
 Isn't it!?
 But that's not all...

 Now let's push any file as an [Open Container Initiative (OCI)](https://opencontainers.org/) Artifact.
-For this we need a generic client able to push an OCI format compliant file to the registry, here comes [OCI Registry As Storage (ORAS)](https://github.com/deislabs/oras).
+For this we need a generic client able to push an OCI format compliant file to the registry, here comes [OCI Registry As Storage (ORAS)](https://oras.land/).

-Let's see it in actions by pushing a simple `.txt` file (I'm using `oras` CLI via its public container image but you could find more options to install it [here](https://github.com/deislabs/oras#cli-installation)):
+Let's see it in actions by pushing a simple `.txt` file (you need to install the `oras` CLI, you could find the options to install it [here](https://oras.land/cli/)):
 ```
 repository=files